jed/weenote/README.md

 What it is
 ----------

 weenote is ~60 lines of JavaScript that turns an HTML document into a slideshow.
 It turns every child node in the document's `BODY` into a slide, automatically zoomed to fit the window.
-It also binds the left and right arrow keys for navigation.
+It also binds taps and arrow keys for navigation.

 How to use
 ----------